VIDA-NYU/ache/README.md

 ---------------------------------------------
 We are welcome user to report any issue related to ACHE.
 Here is a guidline to use Github's tracker - Issues: https://guides.github.com/features/issues/

+We welcome user feedback.
+Please submit any suggestions or bug reports using the Github tracker (https://github.com/ViDA-NYU/ache/issues)